md5555/osxsleep/README.md

 ## osxsleep

-osxsleep allows to monitor macOS device's sleep state from Node.
+osxsleep allows to monitor macOS device's sleep state from Node; additionally, you can query the current power source.

 Example usage: